 Franklin and Marshall College (2012-2013), “Reflecting on 3/11: The Crisis Continues” and“The Future of the US-Japan Alliance”

-Invited to participate in a joint Korea Foundation and Maureen and Mike Mansfield Foundation, Bridging the Divide program with Asia policymakers and experts in Seoul, June 17-21, 2019.
+Participant in a joint Korea Foundation and Maureen and Mike Mansfield Foundation program, BRIDGING THE DIVIDE, with Asia policymakers and experts in Seoul, June 17-21, 2019.

 Accepted to the Memory Studies Association annual meeting in Madrid, Spain, June 25-28, 2019.
 (Panel organizer).